wsarachai/DII-OOP-java/lessons-contents/lesson01/exercise04.md

 2. Design your own [`org.dii.oop.lesson01.exercise04.Student`](../../app/src/main/java/org/dii/oop/lesson01/exercise04/Student.java) class with the following requirements.
    * Instance your student object by getting the student attributes from the command line.
      ```
-     // Command for getting the input from a keyboard
+     // Command for getting the input from a keyboard using `Scanner` class
      ...
      import java.util.Scanner;
      ...